 The best method for determining correct settings to use is Preview mode, which lets you make changes to settings while tracing.
-Click Start Initialization.
 Begin placing a few points.
-Stereo Investigator displays blue semi-transparent boxes to represent the current Sample Width and orange circles show the predicted path using the current settings.
+Stereo Investigator displays blue semi-transparent boxes (in gray here) to represent the current Sample Width and orange circles (gray here) show the predicted path using the current settings.

 You can make adjustments to the settings and see them reflected on screen.
-To leave Preview mode, click Stop Initialization or start Automatic Contouring.
+To leave Preview mode , click Stop Initialization or start Automatic Contouring.